stanley-fork/WFGY/TensionUniverse/BlackHole/Q109_global_migration_patterns.md

 * Barrier summaries for each origin destination pair and time window.

-* Coarse information about feedback responses that link past flows to subsequent drivers and barriers.
+* Coarse information about feedback responses that link past flows to subsequent drivers and barriers for the same or related corridors.

 We also fix in advance a finite corridor library: